kalliope-project/kalliope/docs/settings/settings.md

 ## Players configuration

-The player is the library/software used to make Kalliope talk.
+The player is the library/software used to make Kalliope talk. <br>
 With Kalliope project, you can set whatever sound player you want to use.

 ### default_player

 Specify the name of the player module you want to use.

 ```yaml
 default_player: "player_name"
 ```

 E.g

 ```yaml
 default_player: "mplayer"
 ```

 ### players

-Each Players has it own configuration.
+Each Players has it own configuration. <br>
-This configuration is passed as argument following the syntax bellow
+This configuration is passed as argument following the syntax below:

 ```yaml
 players:
   - player_name: